i-be-snek/lemmy-util-bot/README.md

 > Steps 4-8 are only needed the `mirror_threads` task.

-1. Create a new text file named ".env" in the root directory of the repo
+1. Create a new text file named `.env` in the root directory of the repo

     ```shell
     touch .env